VPAC/seqpar/sequentialandparallelprogramming.md

        end program helloomp
 ```

 When compiled, the respective programs will print `hello world` equal to the number of cores on the shared-memory system.
 As mentioned compilation explicitly requires options that inform the compiler to be attentive to compiler directives that would otherwise be interpreted as comments.
-For example:
+For example, compile the software first without the OMP flags and then with:

-`gcc -fopenmp helloomp.c -o helloompc`
+`gcc -fopenmp helloomp1.c -o helloompc`
 `./helloompc`

-`gfortran -fopenmp helloomp.f90 -o helloompf`
+`gfortran -fopenmp helloomp1.f90 -o helloompf`
 `./helloompf`

 For Portland and Intel compilers use:

-`pgcc -mp helloomp.c -o helloompc`
+`pgcc -mp helloomp1.c -o helloompc`
 `./helloompc`

-`icpc -openmp helloomp.c -o helloompc`
+`icpc -openmp helloomp1.c -o helloompc`
 `./helloompc`

-`pgf90 -mp helloomp.f90 -o helloompf`
+`pgf90 -mp helloomp1.f90 -o helloompf`
 `./helloompf`
-`ifort -openmp helloomp.f90 -o helloompf`
+`ifort -openmp helloomp1.f90 -o helloompf`
 `./helloompf`

 The number of threads can be varied as an environment variable.
-This is both more adaptable and provides some protection against race conditions.
-To give an example using bash as the shell:
+This is both more adaptable and may provide some protection against race conditions, although it is not a great strategy in itself for protection.
+Note that it is most efficient to you use a number of threads equal to the number of cores available, although this will depend on the resources that the thread requires.
+To give an example with the bash shell:

 ```
 export OMP_NUM_THREADS=16